albertllousas/functional-core-imperative-shell/readme.md

   <img width="50%" src="./img/oop.png">
 </p>

-Instead, Functional programming build systems by composing and chaining functions, connecting the output of one to the input to the next creating meaningful pipelines, this pipelines can be seen as **business workflows** where the **data flows in only one direction**, removing the necessity of layers.
+Instead, Functional programming builds systems by composing and chaining functions, connecting the output of one to the input to the next, creating meaningful pipelines, this pipelines can be seen as **business workflows** by which the **data flows in only one direction**, removing the sense of layers.

 <p align="center">
   <img width="70%" src="./img/fp-flow.png">